 Jaunt 35 minutes south in the car to reach the southern-most tip of Wexford.
 Whether walks, cycles, drives or even a dip in the sea is your cup of tea, you can’t help but be impressed by Hook Peninsula’s natural beauty.

 Hook Peninsula may be best known for the iconic striped Hook Lighthouse, but it’s also the perfect spot for a sea adventure.
-Hop in a kayak for a half-day tour with Hook Head Adventures and explore the impressive sea caves.
+Hop in a kayak for a half-day tour with the Irish Experience and explore the impressive sea caves.
 Or discover hidden beaches on the shorter mini-tour around Baginbun Bay.
 Head out at sunset to add a little extra magic.

 While you’re in the area…